How to successfully engage with staff at a time when staff attrition is high and employee engagement is low.

 Gallup’s latest global workplace report, found only one in four employees strongly agree that they feel connected to their workplace culture and one in three has a strong sense of belonging.
 As well as making work a miserable experience for everyone, this modern phenomenon has a price tag.
 Conference Board estimates poor employee engagement costs companies approximately $450 to $550 billion per year and, when you consider the associated costs of staff attrition and diminished productivity, it’s easy to see why.

 So, what can HRM and senior management do to boost employee satisfaction and engagement?
-Here are four proven ways.
+Here are four proven options.

 1) Give employees authentic and regular recognition